To determine a private hire/hackney carriage driver’s licence.

 DECISION NOTICE –

 There is a right of appeal against this decision which must be exercised within a period of 21 days.
-The applicant will receive a letter from the Legal Department explaining this.
+During that period the licence normally remains in force and thereafter until the conclusion of the appellate process, but since the revocation was to take immediate effect on the grounds of public safety this grace period is not applicable.
+The driver will receive a letter from the Legal Department explaining this.